Game-based learning in business: an introduction to influencers of the learning mindset

 In that case, you’re the one we are looking for.
 Join our introduction class about game-based learning in business, get the above questions answered and challenges solved, and discover the power of play for motivation and personal development.

 Do you recognize it as well?
 You grow up and there is less time for playing and having fun.
 You’re no longer a child.
 Instead, you have to be serious about the things you do, right?
 Actually, this is wrong.
 There are so many benefits of play.
 In fact, everybody – no matter what age – should do it.
 In this introduction class, we will step into the field of play, games, and behavior.
 We’ll discuss games currently used in companies and the reasons why play is so important in our life.

 Learning mindset and motivation

 A learning mindset, also called a growth mindset, is based on the belief that intelligence can be developed.
 These mindsets are shaped by our day-to-day experiences, interactions, and observations.
 Someone with a learning mindset is more motivated to take on challenging work or learn new things compared to someone who doesn’t have this mindset.
 While the mindset refers to internal motivation, external factors are also able to motivate.

 Gamification versus game-based learning in business

-Gamification is often being used in engaging people and motivating them to change behaviors, develop skills or solve problems.
+Organizations often use gamification, e.g. to engage people and motivate them, to change behavior, develop skills, or solve problems.
 Even though gamification has proven to be very successful, there are pitfalls when you use this method to motivate people.
 Learn the difference between games and play and avoid the pitfalls of gamification.
 How can you add play in your daily life?
-In what way do play, games and behavior relate to each other?
-How can we use game-based learning to learn faster, to learn more and to retain our knowledge and behavior for a longer period of time?
+In what way do play, games, and behavior relate to each other?
+How can we use game-based learning to learn faster, to learn more, and to retain our knowledge and behavior for a longer period of time?
 Does playing a game on the job have the same positive effects as playing outside the company?
 And what is the role of broccoli in this?
 Answers to these and more questions on play and learning mindset will be given during this introduction class.